On the nonexpansive operators based on arbitrary metric: A degenerate analysis: The nonexpansive properties based on arbitrary metric

 (iii) {\it $\cQ$-based $\xi$--Lipschitz continuous}, if:

 (iv) {\it $\cQ$--firmly nonexpansive}, if:

 (v) {\it $\cQ$--based $\beta$--cocoercive}, if $\beta \cT$ is $\cQ$--partly nonexpansive:

-(vi) {\it $\cQ$--based $\alpha$--averaged} with $\alpha \in \ ]0,1 [$, if there exists a $\cQ$--nonexpansive operator $\cK: \cH \mapsto \cH$, such that $\cT = (1-\alpha) \cI + \alpha \cK$. } \end{definition}
+(vi) {\it $\cQ$--based $\alpha$--averaged} with $\alpha \in \ ]0,1 [$, if there exists a $\cQ$--nonexpansive operator $\cK: D \mapsto \cH$, such that $\cT = (1-\alpha) \cI + \alpha \cK$. } \end{definition}

-\begin{remark} The notions of {\it partly nonexpansive} and {\it $\beta$--cocoercive} are based on arbitrary metric $\cQ$, not limited to symmetric and PSD case.
-Definition \ref{def_nonexpansive}--(ii) and (iii) use $\|\cdot\|_\cQ^2$ rather than $\|\cdot\|_\cQ$, because $\|\cdot\|_\cQ^2$ is always well defined for arbitrary $\cQ$, even if $\cQ$ is not PSD. \end{remark}
+\begin{remark} The notions of {\it partly nonexpansive} and {\it $\beta$--cocoercive} are based on arbitrary metric $\cQ$, not limited to self-adjoint and PSD case.
+Definition \ref{def_nonexpansive}--(ii) and (iii) use $\|\cdot\|_\cQ^2$ rather than $\|\cdot\|_\cQ$, because $\|\cdot\|_\cQ^2$ is always well defined for arbitrary $\cQ$, even if $\cQ$ is not PSD, as mentioned in Sect. \ref{sec_notation}. \end{remark}